An extract from Erika Fiore’s memoir.

 All I remember from the confirmation classes was that we met at a two-story house hosted by a well-meaning couple from our church.
 There was a trampoline in the backyard, snacks in the kitchen, fragmented and confusing lessons, and a movie about monks where we were shocked by a sudden scene of a naked butt, which remains unexplained.
 I had homework that I needed to complete at home on my own, of which the objectives did not feel clear.
 I participated in the meetings, because I was genuinely interested in learning about God, and this encouraged one of the older teens to also participate and reveal his own interest.

 The last thing I needed to do was to perform a confession, which I had never done before.
 I thought about which sin would bring the least embarrassment: “sometimes disobeying parents.”
 The confession was just like in the movies.
 I went into a wooden box with the priest hidden behind the screen.
 He told me that I should write a letter to my parents to apologize to them.
 This seemed reasonable.
-On the way out of the chapel, in my religious fervor, I saw a statue of Mary in blue cloth.
-Overcome, I knelt down and prayed to her because she looked so beautiful.
+On the way out of the chapel, in my religious fervor, I saw a statue of Mary.
+Overcome, I knelt down and prayed to her because she looked so beautiful in her turquoise robe and gentle expression.

 The children at the Catholic church in my hometown had their first communions when they were seven years old because the church considers this to be “the age of reason.”
 I was 11 and already my full height at 5’7”, but without the adult graces to accompany the stature.
 I was also strong and athletic due to daily home cooked Italian meals and swim practices.

 My grandma, the family angel, sewed me a traditional communion dress.
-The one the children wore – a white satin bodice with a poofy tulle skirt and toile sleeves.
-My mom purchased for me a large, fresh wreath of baby’s breath with plastic ribbons hanging down the back, which I secured upon my head.
+The one the small children wore – a white satin bodice with a poofy tulle skirt and toile sleeves.
+My mom purchased for me a large, fresh wreath of baby’s breath with white plastic ribbons hanging down the back, which I secured upon my head.
 I had been so excited about the wreath because I imagined that it would make me look like an ethereal princess.
-When I looked in the mirror, I felt slightly disappointed at how reality differed from the ideal I had pictured in my head.
-The dress was well and lovingly made but I thought I looked fat and was too outgrown for the style.
+When I looked in the mirror, I felt slightly disappointed at how reality differed from the ideal I had pictured.
+The dress was well and lovingly made but I thought I looked fat and was too overgrown for the style.

 We needed to be at the church early but were still running late.
 I discovered on the way to the church, that there was some test that I needed to pass, a poem to have memorized.